jdcrecur/swagger-chunk/README.md

     -h, --help                     output usage information

 ```

+For an example use of the command line, please view the [example](https://github.com/jdcrecur/swagger-chunk/tree/master/example) `package.json` file.

+## Use programmatically
+Command line use is essentially an abstraction to the actual SwaggerChunk class, all the parameters availble for cli are available via methods.

+For an example use of the pragmatical use, please view the [example](https://github.com/jdcrecur/swagger-chunk/tree/master/example) `package.json` file.

 ## Command line use (globally installed)
 You can optionally install and use swagger-chunk as a globally installed npm package, doing so is handy for lots of command line use.
 It is generally advised though to use a locally installed to the project version.
 This will prevent future updates breaking things.